vincentchachere/Azure-Network-Protocols/README.md

 ### 10. ) Observe RDP Traffic

-<ins>EXPLANATION</ins>: RDP allows users to execute remote operations on other computers.
-RDP uses port 3389 It facilitates secure information exchange between remotely connected machines over an encrypted communication channel.
-This is a secure network communication protocol offered by Microsoft.
+<ins>EXPLANATION</ins>: RDP (Remote Desktop Protocol) lets users perform remote operations on other computers.
+It uses port 3389 and ensures secure data exchange through an encrypted communication channel.
+This protocol is provided by Microsoft.

-<ins>To view RDP Traffic you will need to</ins>:
+<ins>Observe RDP Traffic in Wireshark</ins>:

-- Type in: `tcp.port == 3389` into Wireshark Filter Bar
+- Type: `tcp.port == 3389` into Wireshark Filter Bar (*This is the protocol and port RDP uses*)

-  - *Now you can observe the constant stream of live traffic happening from RDP and your VM1.*
+*Now you can observe the constant stream of live traffic happening from RDP and your VM1.*

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/azure-network-protocols/assets/161680745/881b2fbf-a807-4167-9eeb-e7d8beecc38a"><br>